 Q. What if I can't safely remove or lift the boot device?

 A. The boot device weighs about 16 pounds.
 Seattle Police Department personnel will be dispatched to remove the device for those unable or unwilling to release the boot themselves.

 Q. Where can I return the boot once I have removed it?

 A. After removing the boot, you can drop off the boot at a designated drop-off site within two days of release.
 The return locations will be printed on the notice that is placed on the vehicle when the boot is applied.
-At this time, the planned locations and hours are:
+Locations and hours:

 - Dick's Towing, 10140 W Marginal Pl S, Tukwila,